jsiek/abstract-binding-trees/README.md

 The need for a slightly different property, shown below, arises in proofs based logical relations.
-The proof of this is also provided in the library, using the same infrastructe needed to prove `commute-subst`.
+The proof of this is also provided in the library, using the same infrastructure needed to prove `commute-subst`.

     (⟪ exts σ ⟫ N) [ V ] ≡ ⟪ V • σ ⟫ N                   (exts-sub-cons)

 ## Going Deeper

-UNDER CONSTRUCTION